- Lawmakers considering switch from PAP to Medicaid managed care and a work requirement

 During this time however, the state’s Bridge Program gave eligible beneficiaries the option of enrolling in a private plan through the exchange and having the cost subsidized with Medicaid funding.

 Residents who are eligible for the New Hampshire Health Protection Program and also have access to employer-sponsored health insurance are required to enroll in the employer-sponsored plan if it is deemed cost effective.
 But under the state’s Health Insurance Premium Payment (HIPP) program, the member can receive assistance in paying premiums and cost-sharing for the employer-sponsored plan, using Medicaid funds.
 The state makes the determination of whether it’s more cost effective to cover the member under Medicaid, or to opt for the employer-sponsored plan with financial assistance through the HIPP program.
+But as of 2017, this program only had 81 enrollees.

 Enrollees in the HIPP program have not transitioned to PAP.
 Neither have medically-frail Medicaid enrollees, including people in nursing homes.